green-coding-solutions/website/content/services/blauer-engel.md

 This tracking over time also enables you easliy extend and renew your certification after one year with new and updated energy values (Required by the Blue Angel Award criteria).

 ### Automated, reliable and audit-ready
 The tests are run on our cluster systems, which ensure a stable documented testing environment.
-It is also compatible with a wide range of applications including Linux, Windows, Mobile and even AI applications.
+It is also compatible with a wide range of applications including and operating systems like Linux, Windows, Desktop apps, CLI apps, web apps and even AI applications and many more.

 ### Transparent and compliant
 Benchmark against industry standards using your own existing units and export reports directly from our interactive dashboard, such that they are ready for submission.